 Forest School is run by qualified Forest School practitioners, who continuously maintain and develop their professional practice.

 Our Forest School sessions are led by a qualified forest school leader, where we help children to develop independence and confidence through various activities such as climbing the fallen trees, building dens, making swings and seesaws, and starting to use real tools - bowsaws, screwdrivers, potato peelers (for whittling).

 We love a campfire, and build up to cooking on the fire through the academic year, starting with toasting marshmallows or making s'mores or enjoying a hot chocolate.

-Forest School sessions are for 3 and 4 year olds in the mornings throughout the year.
+Forest School sessions are for 3 and 4 year olds on one morning a week - no extra costs for this.
 We give parents a 'kit list' so that children are dressed and ready for Forest School when they arrive...we do go out in all weathers!

 We start to take children for a little visit to the Forest School site the term before their 3rd birthday in small groups, so that they can start to become familiar with the new environment ready for their full sessions.